rramoscabral/AZ-400---Training---Microsoft-Azure-DevOps-Solutions/Exam.md

 <br/>

-You can explore steps to get certified as anDevOps Engineer Expert and the resources available to help you prepare [**here**](https://learn.microsoft.com/en-us/certifications/devops-engineer/)
+You can explore steps to get certified as anDevOps Engineer Expert and review the resources available to help you prepare [**here**](https://learn.microsoft.com/en-us/certifications/devops-engineer/)

 The Microsoft Training and Certifications Guide is available [**here**](https://aka.ms/TrainingCertDeck).